Documentation / CPU

 • garbageCollection

-This gives you a more insights of CPU time spent.
-And all the metrics is also sent to Graphite/InfluxDB.
+This gives you more insight into CPU time spent.
+And all the metrics are also sent to Graphite/InfluxDB.

-Collect CPU long tasks in Chrome using --chrome.collectLongTasks (or just use --cpu) using the Long Task API.
+Collect CPU long tasks in Chrome using --chrome.collectLongTasks (or just use --cpu), which uses the Long Task API.
 A long task is a CPU task that takes longer than 50 ms (but you can configure the length, more about that later).

-For the long tasks to work, we inject JS using the Page.addScriptToEvaluateOnNewDocument devtools command.
-We collect all long tasks and related data (not so much at the moment but will get better/more useful information when browsers supports it).
+For the long tasks to work, we inject JS using the Page.addScriptToEvaluateOnNewDocument DevTools command.
+We collect all long tasks and related data (not so much at the moment but will get better/more useful information when browsers support it).

 Long Tasks data

-We count the total number of long tasks, long tasks that happens before first paint and first contentful paint.
-And the amount that happens after load event end.
+We count the total number of long tasks, the long tasks that happen before first paint and first contentful paint, and the amount that happens after load event end.
 In Grafana the graphs will look like this:

 CPU long tasks

-One neat feature is that we show when the long task happen in the filmstrip view.
-That makes it easier for you as a developer to show the impact of the long task to your boss.
+One neat feature is that we show when the long tasks happen in the filmstrip view.
+That makes it easier for you as a developer to show the impact of the long tasks to your boss.

 CPU long tasks in the film strip

 But what about that magic number of 50 ms?
-Well it is possible that 50 ms isn’t the right number for you.
+Well, it is possible that 50 ms isn't the right number for you.
 By default a long task is >50ms.
-Wanna change that?
-Use --minLongTaskLength to set that yourselves (it needs to be larger than 50 ms though).
+Want to change that?
+Use --minLongTaskLength to set it yourself (it needs to be larger than 50 ms though).

 The Total Blocking Time (TBT) metric measures the total amount of time between First Contentful Paint (FCP) and when you end your test, where the main thread was blocked for long enough to prevent input responsiveness.